Mirantis/mke-docs/content/docs/operations/kubernetes/kubelet.md

 File](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/).

-The following example configuration creates a custom profile named `hardworker` that specifies thresholds for the garbage collection of images and eviction.
+The following example configuration creates a custom profile named `hardworker` that specifies thresholds for the garbage collection of images and eviction:

 ```yaml
 spec: